MizaGBF/GBFAL/readme.md

 - `-lookupfix`: Open a CLI to manually add lookup data to elements without any.
 Last resort option.
 - `-relation`: Check for new relationships between elements.
 - `-relinput`: Open a CLI to create relationships between elements.
 Last resort option.
 - `-scene`: Update scene datas for characters, outfits and NPCs.
-VERY VERY time consuming.
+Very time consuming.
 - `-scenesort`: Sort scene datas for every elements.
 It's called automatically in most cases but this is a way to trigger it manually.
 - `-thumb`: Check thumbnail data for NPCs.
 - `-sound`: Update sound datas for characters, outfits and NPCs.
-VERY time consuming.
+Very time consuming.
 - `-partner`: Update all partner datas.
-VERY time consuming.
+Very time consuming.
 - `-event`: Update event datas.
 Time consuming.
 - `-eventedit`: Open the `EVENT EDIT` CLI, allowing you to add event thumbnail, update skycompass arts and more.
 - `-buff`: Update all buff datas.
 Time consuming.